wagtail-nest/wagtail-bakery/README.md

 manage.py buildserver
 ```

-Please see the [documentation](https://wagtail-bakery.readthedocs.io) at for more information how to use Wagtail bakery.
+Please see the documentation at [https://wagtail-bakery.readthedocs.io](https://wagtail-bakery.readthedocs.io) for more information how to use Django bakery.

 ## Examples